HiMoE-VLA: Hierarchical Mixture-of-Experts for Generalist Vision-Language-Action Policies: Implementation Details

 \paragraph{Model scale and training setup.} Our proposed HiMoE-VLA model contains approximately 4B parameters and is trained end-to-end on 16 NVIDIA A100 GPUs (40GB each) for 100k steps with a global batch size of 256.
 Training takes around 4 days with DeepSpeed optimization, and we adopt the LeRobot data-loading framework to ensure efficient and scalable handling of large heterogeneous datasets.

 \paragraph{Input modalities.} The visual encoder consumes one third-person camera view together with two wrist-mounted views.
 When a view is unavailable in a dataset, the corresponding channel is zero-padded and masked using attention masks, ensuring a consistent input format.
 For state and action inputs, we construct a unified vector representation that jointly accommodates both joint-angle and end-effector signals.
 In single-arm demonstrations, the available arm is mapped to the right-arm channel, while the left-arm channel is zero-padded with masks to preserve compatibility with dual-arm settings.
+All heterogeneous actions and states are mapped into a fixed 24-dimensional vector, consisting of 8-dimensional end-effector actions and 16-dimensional joint angles.
+For states, a validity mask is concatenated to indicate which segments are active.
+For actions, unavailable dimensions are zero-padded, and the loss mask described in Appendix~\ref{appendix:training_pipeline} restricts supervision to valid action dimensions.

-\paragraph{Mixture-of-Experts design.} We set the number of experts to $N=32$ with a top-$k$ routing of 8.
-As shown in Table~\ref{tab:ablation-all}, this configuration consistently outperforms alternative settings in terms of both average performance and stability, striking a favorable balance between model capacity and computational efficiency.
+\paragraph{Mixture-of-Experts design.} We set the number of experts to $N=32$ with top-$K$ routing of $K=4$.
+As shown in Table~\ref{tab:experts-topk}, this configuration consistently outperforms alternative settings in terms of both average performance and stability, striking a favorable balance between model capacity and computational efficiency.
 To encourage effective expert utilization and hierarchical abstraction, we introduce two auxiliary regularizations: an Action-Space regularization term with coefficient $\lambda_{\text{AS}}=0.002$, and a Heterogeneity-Balancing regularization term with coefficient $\lambda_{\text{HB}}=0.001$.
 These choices follow best practices for balancing specialization and generalization in MoE architectures.